 And what better way to discover new paths than with a road trip?
 Here’s why – and how – to add a Norwegian road trip to your travel list!

 Where are Norway’s best road trips?

 Norway is the largest country in Scandinavia, spanning over 625,000 square meters in surface area.

-With so much land come many awesome choices for Norway road trips.
+With so much land come endless and excellent choices for Norway road trips.

 We’re here to help you narrow the selection down with a Norway scenic routes map showcasing 18 specially chosen roads.

 Each of these award-winning trips has received the prestigious National Scenic Routes designation from the Norwegian government, as “18 drives through the most beautiful nature Norway can offer“.

 There is no single “ultimate Norway road trip,” in our opinion (they’re all pretty great)… Though if you somehow manage to do all of those above, that might come close.